zekihan/traefik-real-ip/README.md

 1. The plugin extracts the source IP from the incoming request
 2. It checks if the source IP is in the trusted IPs list
-3. If trusted, it looks for real IP in headers:
+3. If trusted, it looks for real IP in headers in this order: `Cf-Connecting-Ip`, `EO-Connecting-IP`, `X-Real-IP`, then `X-Forwarded-For`.
-   - First checks `Cf-Connecting-Ip`
-   - Then checks `X-Real-IP`
-   - Finally checks `X-Forwarded-For`
 4. It updates the request headers with the discovered real IP
 5. Adds an `X-Is-Trusted: yes|no` header indicating if the source was trusted